 Over the years, I've had many people ask:

-What exactly is a Life Coach and what is a health Health Coach?
+What exactly is a Health Coach and what is a Life Coach?
 What is the difference (and how is a health coach different from a Nutritionist)?

 According to Merriam-Webster, the definition of a Life Coach is "an advisor who helps people make decisions, set and reach goals, or deal with problems".

 Meanwhile, Wikipedia states that Health Coaching "is the use of evidence-based skillful conversation, clinical interventions and strategies to actively and safely engage client/patients in health behavior change.
 Health coaches are certified or credentialed to safely guide clients and patients who may have chronic conditions or those at moderate to high risk for chronic conditions".